geoserver/geoserver.github.io/_posts/2023-03-14-geoserver-2-23-RC1-released.md

 * [GEOS-10890](https://osgeo-org.atlassian.net/browse/GEOS-10890) Wrong path for the license file in the Windows installer script

-Thanks to Juan Luis (GeoCat) for troubleshooting the windows installer for this release.
+Thanks to Juan Luis Rodríguez (GeoCat) for troubleshooting the windows installer for this release.

 ### Feature Type Description